2 8 As Fraction

 While 2 8 is a unique case, let's briefly review some fundamental operations with fractions and improper fractions:

 • Simplifying Fractions: Divide both the numerator and denominator by their greatest common divisor (GCD) to reduce the fraction to its simplest form.
-For example, 6/8 simplifies to 3/4 (GCD is 2).
+Here's one way to look at it: 6/8 simplifies to 3/4 (GCD is 2).

 • Converting Improper Fractions to Mixed Numbers: Divide the numerator by the denominator.
 The quotient is the whole number, the remainder is the numerator, and the denominator remains the same.
-For example, 7/3 = 2 1/3 (7 divided by 3 is 2 with a remainder of 1).
+Take this: 7/3 = 2 1/3 (7 divided by 3 is 2 with a remainder of 1).

 Frequently Asked Questions (FAQ)